 FACT has been located at the University of Nebraska Medical Center (UNMC) since 1996, shortly after the organization became incorporated.
 Our faculty has also provided our expertise and support to the organization in a number of areas.
 Phyllis I. Warkentin, MD, professor of Pathology and Pediatrics at UNMC, is medical director for FACT and a member of the board of directors.
 A number of faculty members serve as FACT inspectors and provide training for inspectors.

-Accredited services for The Nebraska Medical Center include:
+Accredited services for Nebraska Medicine include:

 - Adult and pediatric transplantation, which is defined as a clinical facility that is responsible for all aspects of patient care and treatment, including the infusion of cells with the intent of providing transient or permanent engraftment in support of therapy of disease.